 Inflammation is the body’s natural response to infection, injury or disharmony.
 It can cause redness, aching, swelling, a possible sensation of heat and tenderness to touch.
 Some people experience inflammation only after injury…others battle it daily.
 Before we can delve into how to treat inflammation let’s take a broad look at the causes of inflammation.

-Post viral illnesses– This is a chronic pattern well identified in Chinese medicine, we call them Xiao Yang patterns.
+Post viral illnesses – This is a chronic pattern well identified in Asian/Chinese medicine, we call them Xiao Yang patterns, and it is strongly looking like post covid will fall into this category too.
 It happens is when viruses are not properly eliminated from the body.
 The virus can linger dormant in the system rearing its ugly head every now and then when the system becomes weak or something triggers it.
 These patterns are recalcitrant and take time and diligence to ferret out of the system.
 A good example of this is pattern includes mono, shingles, some rheumatoid arthritis, and Epstein Barr.

 Candida– Candida overgrowth is often a culprit in chronic inflammation.
 It’s an extreme damp and stagnation pattern in Chinese medicine.
 Candida overgrowth can rise from poor eating habits or it can be allowed to run rampant if the immune system is depleted for too long.
 It can be a bit of the ‘which came first?’ scenario.
 To be clear, our bodies naturally have candida in them, problems arise when the candida isn’t kept in check by a healthy immune and digestive system.